dbpina/dlprov/README.md

 ### Output Comparison

 That's it - you are all set!
-Now, you can check the folder `/opt/dlprov/output/` where you will find the provenance document for your experiment, named something like `mnist-<timestamp>`.
-You can compare it with the example file, `mnist-example`, provided in the same directory.
+Now, you can check the folder `/opt/dlprov/generate-prov/output` where you will find the provenance document for your experiment, named something like `mnist-<timestamp>`.
+You can compare it with the example file, `mnist-example`, provided in the directory `/opt/dlprov/output/`.
 There are `.json`, `.provn`, and `.png` files for review and analysis.

 **To visualize the PNG file, follow these steps:**